willshacklett/Constraint-Field-Theory/theory/08_coupling_notes.md

 responses, applies joint stress, and computes a simple coupling index based on deviation from independent expectations.

-This implementation is intentionally simple and exists to support falsification: if combined behavior matches independent saturation envelopes, the coupling index approaches zero.
+This implementation is intentionally simple and exists to support falsification.
+If combined behavior matches independent saturation envelopes, the coupling index approaches zero.

 ---